Uniform random generation of large acyclic digraphs: Acyclic digraphs

 The directed edges of a DAG can be represented as entries with value 1 of a vertex adjacency matrix with remaining entries 0.
-Being acyclic the matrix can be made upper triangular by relabelling the nodes, which lies behind the proof of \cite{mckayetal04} that the number of $n\times n$ (0,1)-matrices with only positive real eigenvalues is also $a_n$.
-Hence DAGs can be easily generated by sampling each of the $L$ elements of an upper triangular matrix from a Bernoulli with probability $p=1/2$ and then permuting the $n$ labels, but they are non-uniform since several permutations may correspond to the same graph.
-For example, the DAG with no arcs (the 0 matrix) would be counted $n!$ times, while those with the most arcs (when all $L$ upper triangular elements are 1) only once.
-Choosing $p \neq 1/2$ may reduce the overall non-uniformity but because the overcounting is sensitive to the structure of the DAG, not remove it entirely.
+Being acyclic the matrix can be made lower triangular by relabelling the nodes, and this observation lies behind the proof of \cite{mckayetal04} that the number of $n\times n$ (0,1)-matrices with only positive real eigenvalues is also $a_n$.
+Hence DAGs can be easily generated by sampling each of the $L$ elements of a lower triangular matrix from a Bernoulli distribution with probability $p=1/2$ and then permuting the $n$ labels.
+The graphs so obtained however are non-uniform on the space of DAGs since several permutations may correspond to the same graph.
+For example, the DAG with no arcs (the 0 matrix) would be counted $n!$ times, while those with the most arcs (when all $L$ lower triangular elements are 1) only once.
+Choosing $p \neq 1/2$ may reduce the overall non-uniformity but not remove it entirely, because the overcounting is sensitive to the structure of the DAG.

-\subsection{Markov chain method}
+\section{Markov chain method}

 The algorithm of \cite{mdb01} starts with a given DAG, with no arcs say, and proceeds by repeatedly sampling an ordered pair of vertices from the $n$ available.
-If an arc joins the pair in that direction it is deleted, otherwise it is added as long as the graph remains acyclic.
+If an arc already joins the pair in that direction it is deleted, otherwise it is added as long as the graph remains acyclic.
 Addition and deletion of an arc are inverse operations so that the resulting transition matrix $T$ is symmetric.
 As adding an arc to any pair $(i,i)$ would immediately create a cycle the probability to stay with the same graph is nonzero and at least $1/n$.
 One could exclude all but one such pair from the sampling to reduce this probability and marginally improve the convergence of the chain.
 Finally a path exists between any pair of DAGs since deleting all the arcs in turn leads to the empty DAG and the steps are reversible.
 These three properties ensure that the stationary distribution of the Markov chain is uniform over the space of graphs and that an (approximately) uniform DAG can be generated by running the chain long enough.

+The Markov chain method is very elegant, as no particular knowledge of DAGs is required apart from checking whether the graphs remain acyclic, which can be done in a time of the order between $n$ and the number of edges (typically around $n^2$) and on average in a time of order $n\log(n)$ \citep{ar78,mdb01}.
+In fact when an edge is added, one only needs to check if cycles are added downstream which speeds up the calculation, but does not reduce its complexity.